ToughkidDev/mgLunch4MFRSSD/README.md

-# mgLunch4MFRSSD
+# mgLunch4MFRSSDwithOPFXSD
 MSX mgLunch for MegaFlashRomSCC+SD

-mgLunch! is a MSX ROM launcher for MegaFlashSDSCC+
+mgLunch! is a MSX ROM launcher for MegaFlashSDSCC+ with OPFXSD

 ![mgLunch for MegaFlashRomSCC+SD](mgLunch4MFRSSD.jpg)